lucasjellema/cloudnative-on-oci-2021/functions/tweet-summarizer/readme.md

 REGION = OCI region (such as us-ashburn-1) OCI_NAMESPACE = namespace of the object storage (environment)

+The format of the twitter credentials stored in the OCI Vault Secret:
+{'consumer_key': 'Zdyatq71A', 'consumer_secret':'oqp98263','access_token':'1781276*&','access_token_secret': 'Hallo91823612t'}

 ## technical notes
-the module is to be wrapped in an Fn Function to be deployed on OCI Functions platform when deployed as Function, the Function will benefit from a dynamic group policy on OCI to become Resource enabled (and get a generated private key and configuration file injected); when running stand alone, the module needs a stand alone OCI private key file and configuration file.
+the module is to be wrapped in an Fn Function to be deployed on OCI Functions platform when deployed as Function, the Function will benefit from a dynamic group policy on OCI to become Resource enabled (and get a generated private key and configuration file injected - read https://technology.amis.nl/oracle-cloud/oci-function-is-resource-principal-enabled-to-invoke-oci-services/ ); when running stand alone, the module needs a stand alone OCI private key file and configuration file.

 the module assumes it retrieves Twitter Client Credentials from an OCI Vault in the form of a secret. the module could also be allowed to use locally defined credentials.